Platoon

 A platoon is a military unit typically composed of two to four squads, sections, or patrols.
-Platoon organization varies depending on the country and the branch, but a platoon can be composed of 20-50 troops, although specific platoons may range from 10 to 100 people.
+Platoon organization varies depending on the country and the branch, but a platoon can be composed of 20–50 troops, although specific platoons may range from 10 to 100 people.
 A platoon is typically the smallest military unit led by a commissioned officer.
 The platoon leader is usually a junior officer—a second or first lieutenant or an equivalent rank.
 The officer is usually assisted by a platoon sergeant.

 Rifle platoons normally consist of a small platoon headquarters and three or four sections (Commonwealth) or squads (United States).
 In some armies, platoon is used throughout the branches of the army.
 In a few armies, such as the French Army, a platoon is specifically a cavalry unit, and the infantry use "section" as the equivalent unit.
 A unit consisting of several platoons is called a company or a battery.

 Etymology

-According to Merriam-Webster, "The term was first used in the 17th century to refer to a small body of musketeers who fired together in a volley alternately with another platoon."
-The word is from the 17th-century French peloton, from pelote meaning a small ball (from the low Latin "pilotta" from Latin "pila").
+According to Merriam-Webster, the word came into the English language via the French peloton ("small detachment"), from the Middle French pelote ("little ball") and derived from the Low Latin "pilotta", itself derived from the Classical Latin "pila".
+The use of the word is first attested in c.
+1547, referring to "a subdivision of a company-sized military unit normally consisting of two or more squads or sections"."
 The meaning was a group of soldiers firing a volley together, while a different platoon reloaded.
 This suggests an augmentative intention.
 Since soldiers were often organized in two or three lines, each firing its volley together, this would have normally meant platoons organized so that half or a third of the company is firing at once.

 The platoon was originally a firing unit rather than an organization.
-The system is said to have been invented by Gustavus Adolphus of Sweden in 1618.
+While the system is claimed in the 1829 London Encyclopaedia to have been introduced by Gustavus Adolphus the Great of Sweden in 1618, the "peloton" appears to predate his birth.
 In the French Army in the 1670s, a battalion was divided into 18 platoons who were grouped into three "firings" with each platoon either firing or reloading at any given time during a fusillade.
-The system was also used in the British, Austrian, Russian and Dutch armies.
+This system was also used in the British, Austrian, Russian and Dutch armies.

-Modern organization

 NATO

 NATO defines a platoon, or detachment, as an organization larger than a section but smaller than a company.
 The standard NATO symbol for a platoon consists of three dots (●●●) placed above a framed unit icon.
-Member nations have stipulated the different names they will use for organizations of this size.
+Member nations have stipulated the different names they use for organizations of this size.